adityagandhamal/tensorflow-object-detection/README.md

   - Clone or Download this repo

-  -  Open Anaconda Command Prompt and install these packages for Windows:
+  -  Open Anaconda Command Prompt and install the following packages for Windows:

       `pip install tensorflow`,